 The application deadline is May 1 for fellowships beginning between January 1 and December 31 of the following year.
+The application portal opens 2 months before the deadline.
 It takes us 6 months to complete the review process and arrive at a final decision.
 The Foundation awards a maximum of four Fejos fellowships annually.

 Who Can Apply

 Applicants may apply for a Fejos Postdoctoral Fellowship in Ethnographic Film up to 10 years after earning their PhD.
 The Foundation will make allowances for periods of caregiving.
 Qualified scholars of any nationality or institutional affiliation may apply.
 The Foundation gives preference to applicants who are untenured or do not yet have a permanent academic position.

 We expect applicants to have already finished the inquiry that forms the basis of their film project.
 Recipients may use part of their stipend for additional research or filming, but this should not absorb the lion’s share of their time.
 No funds in addition to the basic stipend are available as part of the fellowship.
 Film projects not derived from the applicant’s prior academic research are ineligible.

 Applicants must be ready to devote a continuous block of time to the fellowship.
 They may request support for a project requiring less than the full 9 months available, in which case the Foundation will prorate the fellowship so the monthly stipend remains the same.